-A purely natural link is one that you didn’t know you received until you see it as a referral source in your Google Anlaytics.
-It was a link that was not asked for, but instead was organically given based on content value.
+A purely natural link is one that you didn’t know you received until you see it as a referral source in your Google Analytics.
+It was a link that was not asked for but instead was organically given based on content value.

 What does website type mean – Are you getting links from a diverse set of websites such as .edu, .com, .gov, and .org.

-Why website type matters – In many cases each of these types has their own community and user value – they also tend to link to different types of content.
-For example, a .edu website will, in most cases, be more likely to link to research-based content, where maybe a .org (usually non-profit) link to more event type content.
+Why website type matters – In many cases, each of these types has its own community and user value – they also tend to link to different types of content.
+For example, a .edu website will, in most cases, be more likely to link to research-based content, where maybe a .org (usually non-profit) link to more event-type content.

-What does link type mean – Are you getting different types of links – natural, trusted directories, relevant sponsorships, guest post, editorial links, sidebar links, etc.
+What does link type mean – Are you getting different types of links – natural, trusted directories, relevant sponsorships, guest posts, editorial links, sidebar links, etc.

 Anchor Text Variance